-The following diagram shows how to properly connect the SeaQuest2 system.
-If you are using a side scan sonar with your magnetometer, refer to Section 8 (page 32) for further instructions.
+If you are using a side scan sonar with your magnetometer, refer to Section 8 (page 30) for further instructions.

-Figure 4-1 - SeaQuest2 system connection diagram

-Connect the Isolation Transceiver to a PC or other type of host computer using either the USB or the RS232 cable provided with the system.
-Plug the circular 8-pin female connector into the transceiver and the female DB9 connector into the serial port of the PC.
-If your PC does not have an available serial port, you can use either a USB to Serial converter or the transceiver USB cable.

-If you are powering your unit from an AC power source, plug the circular 3-pin female connector end of the AC adapter into the transceiver and then plug the power cable into 100-240VAC, 50/60 Hz.
+- Connect the Isolation Transceiver to a PC or other type of host computer using either the USB or the RS232 cable provided with the system.
+If your PC does not have an available serial port, you can use either a USB-to-Serial converter. - If you are powering your unit from an AC power source, plug the circular 3-pin female connector end of the AC adapter into the transceiver and then plug the power cable into 100-240VAC, 50/60 Hz.
 The unit can also be powered from a DC source using the optional Battery Clip Cable by connecting the two large alligator clips to the battery terminals and the circular 3-pin female connector to the transceiver.
-Refer to Section 1.4.8 (page 9) for further details on the Isolation Transceiver.

-The deck leader is a long black cable (typically 20 to 30 feet) that connects the transceiver to the main tow cable.
+Refer to Section 1.4.8 (page 8) for further details on the Isolation Transceiver. - The deck leader is a long black cable (typically 20 to 30 feet) that connects the transceiver to the main tow cable.
 Plug the circular 2-pin male connector end into the transceiver and then plug the coax connector on the other end into the main tow cable of the system.
-Note that the deck leader is not designed for underwater use, although its connectors are sealed.
-In addition, no towing stress should be placed on the deck leader.

-The tow cable must be firmly secured to the towing vessel.
+Note that the deck leader is not designed for underwater use and is not designed to withstand any towing force.
+Its connectors are sealed but not submersible. - The tow cable must be firmly secured to the towing vessel.
 On larger vessels, this is sometimes done by winding the tow cable on a secured winch, and connecting the deck leader to the slip ring connection on the winch.
-The deck leader then provides a connection between the winch and the transceiver, which is typically in an enclosed area close to the data acquisition equipment.
+The deck leader then provides a connection between the winch and the transceiver, which is typically in an enclosed area close to the data acquisition equipment. - When using a tow cable spool without a slip ring, always disconnect the deck leader cable from the tow cable spool before adjusting the tow cable length.